-It is the purpose of this document to provide Guidelines for Judging the Photographic Excellence of Photographs of Roses and Rose Related Subjects using a Point Scoring Method.
+It is the purpose of this document to provide Guidelines for Judging the photographic Excellence of Photographs of the Roses and Rose Related Subjects using a Point Scoring Method.

 Rules of the Photograph Competition: